retirement savings | november 26, 2024

 By consolidating your accounts, you place all those assets on one firm’s investment recordkeeping platform, which allows them to be counted toward a benefits program such as the T. Rowe Price Summit Program.

 The Summit Program is a tiered benefits program based on the amount of assets held in qualifying accounts.
 The program’s benefits include access to I Class shares, the lower‑cost share class for T. Rowe Price mutual funds.
-Investing in I Class shares can save an average investor $750 in annual fees (with a $500,000 investment).
-Summit Program members with qualifying balances also gain preferred access to closed funds in their eligible accounts.

 The program counts qualifying balances of members of a household who share the same address and last name and/or are co‑owners of a joint account.

-5. Streamlined Estate Planning
+5. Streamlined estate planning

-Your surviving spouse and/or heirs may find it easier and less time‑consuming to execute your estate plan if you streamline, particularly in terms of retitling and managing accounts after you’ve passed away.
+Your surviving spouse and/or heirs may find it easier and less time‑consuming to execute your estate plan if you consolidate, particularly in terms of retitling and managing accounts after you’ve passed away.
 There will also be less risk that one of your accounts goes unaccounted for or is forgotten about altogether.

-Moreover, your advisor can more effectively partner with your estate attorney, accountant, trustees, executors, or other trusted parties to ensure that your wishes are met, and your assets are passed along in the manner you envisioned.
+Moreover, your advisor can more effectively partner with your estate attorney, accountant, trustees, executors, or other trusted parties to ensure that your wishes are met and your assets are passed along in the manner you envisioned.

-Advantages and Disadvantages of Consolidation
+Advantages and disadvantages of consolidation

 The many advantages of consolidation come along with a few disadvantages and limitations

-Advantages | Disadvantages |
+Advantage | Disadvantage |

 ---|---|